to Nicholas Johnson Blog FromDC2Iowa.blogspot.com

 Broadcasting studies: Australia, Canada, England, Germany, Japan, Sweden.
 Writings translated into French, German, Italian, Japanese, Korean, Portuguese, Russian, Spanish and Vietnamese.
 Former board member, Volunteers in Technical Assistance (VITA); Fellow, World Academy of Art and Science (Executive Board member 1993-97).
 Member, Supplemental International and Comparative Law Faculty, University of Iowa College of Law International and Comparative Law Program.

 K-12 EDUCATIONJohnson was elected to the Board of Directors, Iowa City [Iowa] Community School District for a three-year term, 1998-2001.
-During this term he wrote bi-weekly columns on K-12 education and school board issues for the Iowa City Press-Citizen, 1998-2001, and maintained a personal "School Board" Web site (links not only to columns, memos and School Board writing, but also hundreds of others' educational policy research Web sites).
+During this term he wrote bi-weekly columns on K-12 education and school board issues for the Iowa City Press-Citizen, 1998-2001.
+[Note: The personal "School Board" Web site he maintained needs reorganization and updates to broken links (it did, and will in the future, link not only to columns, memos and School Board writing, but also hundreds of others' educational policy research Web sites).